128technology/docs/docs/cc_fips_6.3.0_intro_install_univ-iso.md

 ---
-title: SSR Universal ISO Installation Overview
+title: SSR Image-Based ISO Installation Overview
-sidebar_label: SSR Universal ISO Installation Overview
+sidebar_label: SSR Image-Based ISO Installation Overview
 ---

 Beginning with version 6.3.0, the SSR uses a single downloadable ISO with a significantly simplified installation process.
 After the SSR installation completes, the GUI provides clear choices and processes for each of the device configuration options: Conductor, a Conductor-managed router, or a Mist-managed router.